Pierre et Jérôme Coursodon - Saint-Joseph Silice rouge 2023

 About the wine:

-The estate's classic label blends several parcels located on granite soils, some of which are schistose.
-The result of a partially destemmed harvest (80%) and 12 months of restrained aging in barrels, this 2023 vintage offers a still-discreet bouquet that is fruity (red berries) and pleasantly vegetal (carnation).
-The palate is flattering, with a velvety texture, rounded, finely wooded tannins and a relaxed finish enhanced by paprika.
-It is predicted to pair beautifully in two or three years with a nice free-range chicken in cream sauce.
+The estate’s classic label blends several plots situated on granitic soils, with schist in places.
+Made from a partially destemmed harvest (80%) and aged for 12 months in barrels, this 2023 vintage offers a bouquet that is still subtle, fruity (red berries), and pleasantly herbal (carnation).
+On the palate, it is appealing with its velvety texture, rounded, subtly oaky tannins, and a relaxed finish accented with paprika.
+We predict it will pair beautifully in two or three years with a delicious free-range chicken dish in cream sauce.

-Established for four generations in Mauves, the cradle of the Saint Joseph appellation, father Pierre Coursodon and son Jérôme, who settled here in 1999, manage 17 hectares of vines dedicated solely to Saint Joseph, mainly in its red version.
-The domaine's wines have long been included in the Guide's selections: with rare consistency, they are subscribed to the stars and Favorites.
+Established for four generations in Mauves, the birthplace of the Saint-Joseph appellation, Pierre Coursodon, the father, and Jérôme, the son—who took over in 1999—manage 17 hectares of vineyards dedicated exclusively to Saint-Joseph, primarily the red variety.
+For many years, the wines from this estate have been featured in the Guide’s selections: with rare consistency, they are regular recipients of stars and Favorites designations.

 Robert Parker - Wine Advocate